Top 11 Venture Capital Firms Investing in Insurance Startups

 Pre-seed and Seed VC Firms in Insurance

-This initial funding stage is for founders who are just starting out, often with little more than a strong idea and a founding team.
-For insurtech startups at this phase, firms like Recursive Ventures, Liberty Mutual Strategic Ventures, and Elefund are key players to watch.
+This initial funding stage is for getting your idea off the ground, often before you have significant revenue, to build and validate your concept.
+For insurtech startups at this stage, firms like Recursive Ventures, Liberty Mutual Strategic Ventures, and TechRise are active investors.

 Early Stage VC Firms in Insurance

-Early-stage funding, which includes Series A and B rounds, is for companies that have a proven product and are ready to accelerate growth and expand their market presence.
-Some insurance-focused venture capital firms that support this stage are Commerce Ventures and Propel.
+Early-stage funding, which includes Series A and B rounds, is designed for companies with a proven product that are ready to scale their team and market presence.
+Some early-stage venture capital firms in the insurance space include Obvious Ventures, Moderne Ventures, and Commerce Ventures.

 Late Stage VC Firms in Insurance

-To help you find the right partner, here is our overview of top VC firms in the insurance sector, with key details on their investment stages, geographic focus, and what makes each a strong potential partner for founders.
+Here is a closer look at the top VC firms specializing in the insurance industry.
+We've outlined their investment stages, geographic focus, and what makes each a strong potential partner for your startup.

 1. Wellington Management